atakumi-global/atakumi-bubble-chat/README.md

 ## Webhook Integration

+### Request Actions

+Each request is accompanied by an `action` field, where `action` can be one of:

+- `loadPreviousSession` - When the user opens the chatbot again and the previous chat session should be loaded
+- `sendMessage` - When the user sends a message

 ### Outgoing Message (POST to webhook)

 When a user sends a message, the widget posts to your webhook URL with this format: